DataBiosphere/data-portal/content/pipelines/pipeline-development/processing-pipelines/portability-service-environments.md

 path: "/pipelines/pipeline-development/processing-pipelines/portability-service-environments"
 date: "2018-07-12"
 title: "Adding an Environment to the Portability Service"
+description: "Overview of adding an environment to the Portability Service of the HCA DCP."
 ---

 # Why add an environment to the Portability Service?